 Realizing this, I began to formulate the concept for Real Economics as I waded through the texts of recognized “economists: from Adam Smith to Milton Friedman over the last three decades.

 So while I am not an accredited economist in the professional sense, I have been reading economics since I was a teenager, and have been trying to reconcile the optimistic certainty with which these theorists describe economic processes with the utter shambles that economics has created in the global ecology.

-Having arrived at the table of the Ecological Economists through (first) Nicolas Georgescu in his utterly brilliant The Entropy Law and the Economic Process, the fundamental relationship between humans and the physical world as described in the context of thermodynamics and energy is perfectly revealed, but again, the emotional energy plane of humans is not considered as an economic input.
+Having arrived at the table of the Ecological Economists through (first) Nicholas Georgescu-Roegen in his utterly brilliant The Entropy Law and the Economic Process, the fundamental relationship between humans and the physical world as described in the context of thermodynamics and energy is perfectly revealed, but again, the emotional energy plane of humans is not considered as an economic input.

 And so we need something else.
 We literally have to dupe the rest of our species into such a behavioural realignment by incentivizing the change with the same dopamine and serotonin-releasing rewards that currently drive their wealth accumulation imperative.